-- Construction procedures - Materials and equipment to be used - Getting the equipment to and from site - How the equipment/ material will be moved while on site - How and where material will be stored - Location & establishment of concrete batching plant facility. - The containment (or action to be taken if containment is not possible) of leaks or spills of any liquid or material (of any potential hazardous material) that may occur - Timing and location of activities - Compliance/ non-compliance with the Specifications, and - Any other information deemed necessary by the Applicant and the ECO
+- Construction procedures - Materials and equipment to be used - Getting the equipment to and from site - How the equipment/ material will be moved while on site - How and where the material will be stored - Location & establishment of concrete batching plant facility. - The containment (or action to be taken if containment is not possible) of leaks or spills of any liquid or material (of any potentially hazardous material) that may occur - Timing and location of activities - Compliance/ non-compliance with the Specifications, and - Any other information deemed necessary by the Applicant and the ECO

-The Contractor must abide by these approved method statements, and any activity covered by a method statement must not commence until Applicant and the ECO has approved of such method Statement
+The Contractor must abide by these approved method statements, and any activity covered by a method statement must not commence until Applicant and the ECO has approved of such method Statement.

 NB: No work may commence or take place before the Method Statement has been approved by all relevant parties.
-List of possible Method statements include but shall not be limited or restricted to:
+List of possible Method statements includes, but are not limited or restricted to:

 - Demarcation

 - Entrance and haul roads

-- Traffic management plan

 - A traffic management plan for the site access roads.

 - A transportation plan for the transport of larger components.

-- A storm water management plan.

 - An erosion management plan.

 - Clearing of vegetation & topsoil removal

 - Stockpiling

 - Temporary storage facilities

 - Construction camp & site offices

 - Fuel storage

-- Labourer's facilities
+- Laborer's facilities (including chemical toilet(s))

 - Mandatory site equipment

 - Waste control

 - Cement mixing & batching areas

 - Construction vehicle maintenance

 - Heavy earthmoving equipment

 - Dust control

 - Noise control

 - Rehabilitation